 How much memory do you want?
 Fax machines store incoming and outgoing pages in their onboard memory.
 Some fax machines use that capacity to perform multiple tasks at once, such as receiving one fax while preparing another to be sent.
 They can also save an incoming fax if they're out of paper and then print it once the paper tray is reloaded.
 The most basic models can store around 25 pages in memory, while high-end fax machines can hold as many as 500 pages.
 Memory backup is another plus; it will hold the saved pages in memory should power temporarily go out.

 Which features and extra functions do you need?
-Many fax machines include extra functions such as copying, scanning and printing, which can blur the distinctions between a fax machine and an all-in-one printer.
-Desirable fax-centric features include caller ID, auto redial, fax forwarding, speed dialing and a built-in answering machine.
+Many fax machines include extra functions such as copying, scanning, and printing, which can blur the distinctions between a fax machine and an all-in-one printer.
+Desirable fax-centric features include caller ID, auto redial, speed dial, and auto fax/telephone switching, which lets you use a fax machine and a phone on the same line.

 The dedicated fax machine is a dying breed.
 As all-in-one printers grow more affordable and more competent at performing a variety of tasks, the market for machines that are primarily designed to send and receive faxes is dwindling.
-Only four manufacturers -- Brother, Canon, HP and Panasonic -- still offer fax machines for the U.S. market, and all four of them together produce only a handful of different models.
-Moreover, online fax services make it possible to send and receive documents directly from your computer for anywhere from free (for occasional use) to $40 a month (for heavy use).
-Fortune magazine quotes Austin Allison, a tech CEO, as predicting that fax machines will disappear from the market within five to 10 years as the business world continues its shift "from physical to digital."
+Only three manufacturers -- Brother, Canon, and Panasonic -- still offer dedicated fax machines for the U.S. market, and all three of them together produce fewer than 15 different models.
+Moreover, online fax services make it possible to send and receive documents directly from your computer for anywhere from free (for occasional use) to $30 a month (for heavy use).
+A Fortune magazine story from 2013 quotes Austin Allison, a tech CEO, as predicting that fax machines will disappear from the market by 2023 as the business world continues its shift "from physical to digital."